mauriciocastillo893/NEXA_COURSE_ORDERING_PROGRAM/README.md

 ## GUIDE ABOUT INSTALLATIONS DONE
-``VIRTUAL ENVIRONMENT``
+``1.- VIRTUAL ENVIRONMENT``
-1.- **Virtual environment** for a virtual environment in your computer where you can try the code without install them for global
+For a virtual environment in your computer where you can try the code without install them for global
 >> Installation: **pip install virtualenv**

 ``STEP 1``